Booking Terms and Conditions

 8.4.2.
 If you select "1st Class Post" as the delivery method, your tickets will be dispatched by Royal Mail First Class post to the UK delivery address provided, and you should allow 10 days for receipt of your tickets.

 8.4.4.
 If you select "1st Class Post" and you do not receive all of your tickets within 10 days you must contact us immediately.
 If the tickets are found to have been lost in the post, you are liable to pay a £25 re-issuing and re-delivery charge.
 On payment of this charge we will arrange for the tickets to be reissued and re-sent using Royal Mail Signed For First Class as the delivery method.

 9. When you receive your tickets

-9.1.
+9.2.
 It is your responsibility to check tickets at the point of booking.
 Any discrepancy must be notified as soon as possible, and no later than 2 days of receipt of tickets.
 Loco2 will assume that tickets/itinerary have been issued correctly unless we are notified of an error within the specified time period.
 9.3.
 Responsibility for incorrect dates/times and passenger details are yours at the time of booking.
 We can only assist if the fare conditions of the ticket permit refunds or exchanges.

 9.4.
 Amendments cannot usually be made to non-exchangeable/non-refundable tickets.